HISPlayer/UnityMetaQuest-SDK/hisplayer-api.md

 #### void SelectTrack(int playerIndex, int trackIndex)
 Select a certain track of a certain stream to be used as the main track.
 This action will disable ABR, to enable it again you can use **EnableABR** API.
 The possible tracks can be obtained from the tracks returned from the method **GetTracks**.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### void SetDecodedFrameBufferEnabled(bool enable, int playerIndex = 0 (optional))
-Enable the Decoded Frame Buffer Functionality.
-This function can be called independently of the SetUp function.
-This functionality can only be called for one single stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### async Task<Texture2D> GetDecodedFrameAtTimestamp(int msec, bool deletePreviousFrames = true (optional))
-Retrieves the Texture2D of the requested frame or null if the frame is not available for the given timestamp (parameter msec in milliseconds).

-#### Vector2Int GetDecodedFrameBufferRange()
-Retrieves the range of the Decoded Frame Buffer in milliseconds.
-The X value of the Vector2Int corresponds to the timestamp in milliseconds of the oldest frame stored in the buffer, while the Y value corresponds to the newest.

 #### int GetNetworkBandwidth()
 Returns the current network bandwidth.
 This value is an estimation in kbps.